cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

     or using [GitHub Discussions](https://github.com/cloudnative-pg/cloudnative-pg/discussions).

 Security and bug fixes
-:   We back-port important bug fixes — including security fixes - to all
+:   We backport important bug fixes — including security fixes - to all
     currently supported releases.
-Before back-porting a patch, we ask ourselves:
+Before backporting a patch, we ask ourselves:
-    *"Does this back-port improve `CloudNativePG`, bearing in mind that we really value stability for already-released versions?"*
+    *"Does this backport improve `CloudNativePG`, bearing in mind that we really value stability for already-released versions?"*

 If you're looking for professional support, see the